 The nurse interacts with the client within the caring environment, along the continuums of development, wellness, and health care settings.
 The process of caring may intersect these various continuums at any given point in time.
-The nurse actualizes the caring environment when using Jean Watson's ten carative factors (Watson, 1979).
+The nurse actualizes the caring environment when using Jean Watson's 10 Caritas Processes® (Watson, 1979).